 Be part of a group.
 All of us enjoy spending a little quiet time alone, but being social has some benefits too.
 Knowing we have others to lean on provides a sense of comfort and belonging.
 We know that the whole is greater than the sum of its parts, and apparently so do manatees.
 They seem to understand the value of being part of a community.
 In the winter months, at least, they stay clustered together, mostly just socializing, but occasionally rolling around playfully to entertain each other.

 Be friendly.
 Manatees have been called “gentle giants” for good reason.
 They epitomize warmheartedness and coexistence.
 They don’t get too excited if a neighbor happens to bump into or roll over them.
 They just bob along and go with the flow.

 Eat more plants.
 Manatees are herbivores and only occasionally (perhaps accidentally even) snack on small fish.
 If delicious plants can support these 1,000+ pound monstrosities, then surely they can support us too.

 Be curious.
 While curiosity does tend to get them in trouble around boat propellers, I admire their curiosity about the world around them.
 They are a migratory species, traveling and exploring the coastal waterways like gypsies of the sea.

-If we would only slow down long enough to be part of something bigger than ourselves, to be kind to one another, and to care for our own physical health, then maybe we could spend more time exploring this beautiful world.
+If we would slow down long enough to be part of something bigger than ourselves, then maybe we’d spend more time exploring and appreciating this beautiful world.